roopeshchinnakampalli/perf-ws-ng-conf-24/exercises/rxjs/custom-state-management.md

 #### Register Side Effect

-We can also use the `hold` method in order to register our side alerting side effect.
+We can also use the `hold` method in order to register our alerting side effect.

 <details>